Animals Like Gazelles

 The black and white fur rings that around each eye give the dik-dik’s eyes the appearance of being much bigger than they actually are.

 There’s more surprise in the dik-dik’s eyes.
-The dik-dik possesses a gland that secretes a sticky material at the inner corner of each eye.
+The dik-dik are the animals like gazelles possesses a gland that secretes a sticky material at the inner corner of each eye.

 The dik-dik marks its territory by putting twigs, leaves, or plant stems into its excretion.